vorSherer/vorSherer.github.io/aboutMe.md

 Whenever I get overtaxed with "computer stuff" I'm starting to get into woodworking and building out a woodshop/maker space in my garage.

-I am also a bit of an animal-whisperer (though my wife and daughter pronounce it "pet-stealer") as I have a knack for quickly building a  report with their pets.
+I am also a bit of an animal-whisperer (though my wife and daughter pronounce it "pet-stealer") as I have a knack for quickly building a  rapport with their pets.